inducer/pyopencl/doc/misc.rst

 Installing from PyPI wheels
 ---------------------------

-PyOpenCL distributes python 3.6-3.10 for macOS, Windows, GLIBC base Linux and musl base Linux.
+PyOpenCL distributes wheels for Python 3.6-3.10 for macOS, Windows, GLIBC base Linux and musl base Linux.
 For GLIBC base linux minimum version of GLIBC is 2.17.
+There are also distributted wheels for PyPy 3.7-3.9 but only for GLIBC based linux

+For all systems there are 64 bit wheels available.
+32 bit wheels are available for linux only.

 Wheels for linux are build using `ocl-icd`.
 Wheels for Windows and MacOS are build using OpenCL-ICD-Loader from KhronosGroup